MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetfactorycircuitformatrequestformethod.md

 ## -description

-The **AcxTargetFactoryCircuitFormatRequestForMethod** function, given an ACXTARGETFACTORYCIRCUIT object dispatches an ACX request using a WDFREQUEST framework request object.
+The **AcxTargetFactoryCircuitFormatRequestForMethod**  formats a WDFREQUEST as an ACX method request to be used on specified circuit factory target.

 ## -parameters

 ### -param TargetFactoryCircuit

-A pointer to a location of an existing ACXTARGETFACTORYCIRCUIT Object.
+An ACXTARGETFACTORYCIRCUIT handle.
 For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param Request

-A pointer to a location that receives a handle to a WDFREQUEST framework request object described in [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects).
+A WDFREQUEST handle described in [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects).
 For general information about WDF requests, see [Creating Framework Request Objects](/windows-hardware/drivers/wdf/creating-framework-request-objects).

 ### -param Params